Adedeji-Taiwo/Scheduler/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 The Unconventional ToDo Web Application with neumorphic-insipred UI design.
 A fully responsive app built with local storage to ensure no data is lost on browser/tab closure.
 Reorder your tasks based on prorities and set reminder for pending or uncompleted tasks.
-Visually-pleasing charts to monitor progress and bring you up to speed with task(s) procession.
+Visually-pleasing charts to monitor progress and bring you up to speed with tasks' statuses.